aws-neuron/aws-neuron-sdk/tools/neuron-sys-tools/neuron-monitor-user-guide.rst

 The default value for ``--port`` is ``8000``.

-If your data visualization framework is Grafana, we provided a :ref:`Grafana dashboard </src/examples/neuron-monitor/neuron-monitor-grafana.json>` which integrates with Prometheus and this script.
+If your data visualization framework is Grafana, we provided a :neuron-monitor-src:`Grafana dashboard <neuron-monitor-grafana.json>` which integrates with Prometheus and this script.

-.. |image| image:: ../../images/nm-img2.png
+.. |image| image:: ../../images/nm-img1.png